FrancescoCalvanese/DCA_Reintegration/Terminal_Implementation/README.md

   - `1` if the i-th sequence of the `Reint_MSA` passes the experimental test.
   - `-1` if the i-th sequence does not pass the experimental test.
 - **`--lambda lambda_value`**: Sets the reintegration strength.
 A value of `1` has been observed to yield consistently good results.
-- **`--alphabet 'proteins' or 'rna'`**: Specifies whether the dataset corresponds to RNA or proteins.
+- **`--alphabet 'protein' or 'rna'`**: Specifies whether the dataset corresponds to RNA or proteins.

 It is possible to use continuous values from `-1` to `1` for the `ADJ_vector`, depending on the performance of the sequence in the experiment.
 Additionally, the `lambda` parameter can be fine-tuned to adjust the reintegration strength.
 If unsure, a good starting point is to use `lambda = 1` and `±1` values for the `ADJ_vector`.